 When you take a medicine, your body needs a way to handle it.
 One way your body does this is by using enzymes to break down (metabolize) the medicine.
 A family of enzymes called cytochrome P450 breaks down certain medicines.
-The enzymes make the medicine more or less active, depending on the specific medicine.
+Enzymes make a medicine more or less active, depending on the specific medicine.

-Cytochrome P450 2B6 enzymes, known as CYP2B6, break down several commonly used medicines.
-These medicines include efavirenz (used for certain infections) and methadone (used for pain management).
+Cytochrome P450 2B6 enzymes, known as CYP2B6, break down some medicines, such as efavirenz (used for certain infections) and sertraline (used to treat depression).

 Each person differs from another at the DNA level.
 Genes are segments of DNA that act as a set of instructions and tell the body how to work.
 The CYP2B6 gene is a section of DNA that instructs how well CYP2B6 enzymes will work.